uvarc/rc-website/content/userinfo/rivanna/software/anaconda.md

 	Then, create a new kernel:
 		`python -m ipykernel install --user --name=MyEnvName`

-	Your new kernel will show up as a tile when you select File-> New Launder in JupyterLab.
+	Your new kernel will show up as a tile when you select File-> New Launcher in JupyterLab.

 To see all available environments, run `conda env list`.